Galactic Experiences by DePrez: The Art of Space Travel

 While it would be easy to write off such grand schemes as another of Bigelow’s “big” adventures, these inflatable space habitats are founded in solid technology.
 Bigelow’s prototypes have been orbiting Earth since 2006.
 His expansion of the desert plant will provide at least double the amount of work space, allowing him to construct a a scale model of the Sundancer, the first habitat he plans to launch into space.
 And when that’s done, he’ll build a model of its big brother, the BA330: At 11,600 cubic feet, it has nearly as much volume as the entire ISS!

 When can we expect to book a room with a real view?
-Bigelow expects to have a fully functioning station in orbit by 2016 and to begin charging rent for it.
-While a little less than a million dollars a night isn’t going to exactly threaten Super 8 rates, one thing we can look forward to is knowing exactly what lights they’ll leave on… Read more on space hotels See current projects in space exploration
+Bigelow expects to have a fully functioning space station in orbit by 2016 and to begin charging rent for it.
+While a little less than a million dollars a night isn’t going to exactly threaten Super 8 rates, one thing we can look forward to is knowing exactly what lights they’ll leave on…

 For More Information Please Contact: